cortex-js/compute-engine/src/docs/guide-symbols.md

 layout: single
 date: Last Modified
 sidebar:
-  - nav: "universal"
+  - nav: 'universal'
 toc: true
+preamble:
-preamble: '<p class="xl">A <b>symbol</b> is a named mathematical object.
+  '<p class="xl">A <b>symbol</b> is a named mathematical object.
 It belongs to a domain and it may hold a value.
 A symbol without a value represents a mathematical unknown in an expression.</p>'
 head:
   modules:
     - /assets/js/code-playground.min.js
     - //unpkg.com/@cortex-js/compute-engine?module
 ---

 <script src="//unpkg.com/@cortex-js/compute-engine"></script>
 <script>
 moduleMap = {